Law Firm Website Errors That Cost You Clients

 How to Correct Law Firm Website Errors for Good

 A law firm website that consistently generates consultations loads in under three seconds on mobile.
-Furthermore, it presents a clear value proposition within the first few seconds of every visit.
-Additionally, every practice area page answers the specific questions prospective clients carry before they call.
-Consequently, that website earns AI citations because its content meets journalism standards and answers real questions directly.
-Furthermore, it ranks on page one because its technical foundation is sound and the team maintains it actively every month.
+It presents a clear value proposition within the first few seconds.
+Every practice area page answers the specific questions prospective clients carry before they call.
+It earns AI citations because its content meets journalism standards.
+It ranks on page one because its technical foundation is sound and the team maintains it actively every month.

 These are not aspirational features.
-Furthermore, they represent the baseline standard for any law firm website development project built to compete in 2026.
-Correcting these seven law firm website errors is consequently not optional for any firm serious about client acquisition.
-Additionally, every day these errors remain unaddressed is a day your competitors collect the consultations that should be yours.
+They are the baseline standard for any law firm website built to compete in 2026.
+Correcting these seven errors is not optional for any firm serious about client acquisition.
+Every day they remain unaddressed is a day your competitors collect the consultations that should be yours.

 The Bottom Line